Sign up for SnapShooter

 - Press Attach External Storage

-- You will be redirected back the setup wizard and can now carry on setting up your MySQL backups
+- You will be redirected back to the setup wizard and can now carry on setting up your MySQL backups

 # Configure Schedule